kodekloudhub/linux-challenges/linux-challenge-5/README.md

 * `)` - end subshell
 * `| crontab -` - `crontab` will ingest all the above output and create a new crontab.

+Note that in the real world, you would *not* store the actual password in a script like this!
+You would get a pre-generated password from a secure system like Hashicorp Vault using its CLI, manually authenticating yourself with Vault before running your user setup script.

 <details>
 <summary>Single Script Automation</summary>